RhineCloud/ao3-bookmarklets/default-filters/README.md

 4. and there's the magic :sparkles:

 ## extra
-if you're curious about what the code does, there's a [readable version with comments](https://github.com/RhineCloud/ao3-bookmarklets/blob/main/default-filters/ao3-saved-filters-readable.js) that you're welcome to check out
+if you're curious about what the code does, there's [a more readable version with comments](https://github.com/RhineCloud/ao3-bookmarklets/blob/main/default-filters/ao3-saved-filters-readable.js) that you're welcome to check out